 The more we look at the data, the clearer it is that — in today’s online business environment — regular content creation is not optional.
-Social media is not optional.
-And it really looks as though blogging shouldn’t be on the optional list, either.
+Blogging is the best way to do that, whatever you call your blog.

 But companies that try to blog on their own usually fail.
 They don’t write those blog posts regularly, or the quality is poor.
 They end up with abandoned blogs.
 I think we don’t push clients to blog, even though we see that blogging makes a difference in their levels of success, for the same reason that the USDA says things like, “Serve more whole grains” rather than, “Quit eating white bread.”
 We know it’s hard.
 We know that they probably won’t do it.
 We politely offer them whole grains — er, blogging, but we accept their decision to go for the biscuits instead.
 Metaphorically speaking.